 We all need help at times to overcome barriers that hold us back from living fulfilling lives.
-Sarah believes in working collaboratively with clients to move past challenges, identify strengths, and support their true values.
-Sarah focuses on developing a safe and open therapeutic relationship in order to promote change, growth, and self-acceptance.
-Sarah uses feminist principles to empower clients by recognizing larger systems impacting their lives.
+Sarah believes in working collaboratively with clients to identify their strengths, cope with challenges, and support their true values.
+Sarah focuses on developing a safe and open therapeutic relationship in order to promote healing, change, growth, and self-acceptance.
+Sarah uses intersectional feminist principles to empower clients by recognizing larger oppresive systems impacting their lives.

 Acceptance & Commitment Therapy (ACT)

 Intersectional Feminist Therapy

 What experience or background do you bring to your counselling and supervision practice that is uniquely yours?

 I was lucky enough to have counselling normalized in my family from a young age.
 I went to counselling on and off, both individually and with different family members, throughout my childhood, teen years, and early twenties.
 I remember worrying when I was younger about whether or not I could be a counsellor when I needed counselling myself - I had internalized the belief that in order to be a counsellor you essentially couldn't have any problems - I now know how untrue this is!
 Counsellors also happen to be humans :-)

 What is your favourite thing about working closely with people every day?

 I am so inspired by my clients!
 I am reminded constantly of how much work counselling is and I am truly in awe of the dedication and courage clients have in their efforts to learn, cope, heal, succeed, process, accept, confront, challenge...
 I could go on and on!